ASuzzanne/HelpyHand/README.md

 # Helpy-Hand
 # Description:
-Certainly, here's a description that you can add to your GitHub repository for the provided code:

----

 ## Eye-Controlled Mouse using FaceMesh and PyAutoGUI

 This repository contains a Python script that demonstrates the creation of an eye-controlled mouse application using the FaceMesh model from the Mediapipe library and the PyAutoGUI library for cursor control and interactions.